cyberark/conjur-service-broker/README.md

     72a928f6-bf7c-4732-a195-896f67bd1133
     ```

-    For example, the policy to privilege a space to access a secret is:
+    For example, the policy to privilege a space layer to access a secret is:
     ```yaml
     - !permit
       resource: my-secret-id